KetchuppOfficial/Hash_Table/README.md

 Linking project...
 ```

-If you compile **Not_Opimized** version of the hash table, you can use some options:
+If you can also use some options:
 1) You can make a .png image of the hash table using:
 ```bash
 make OPT=-DDUMP